StephenOTT/forms-manager/README.md

-WIP prototype to use micronaut with hazelcast to create a in-memory data source that micronaut works from and uses Hazelcast's system for cross-app communication
+WIP prototype to use micronaut with hazelcast to create an in-memory data source that micronaut works from and uses Hazelcast's system for cross-app communication

 # Endpoints

-1. POST /form
+1. POST /form (Create a Form)
-1. GET /form/:uuid
+1. GET /form/:uuid (Get a form)
-1. PATCH /form
+1. PATCH /form (Update a form)
-1. POST /form/:uuid/schema?isDefault=true
+1. POST /form/:uuid/schema?isDefault=true (Create a Form Schema)
+1. PATH /form/:uuid/schema/:uuid?isDefault=true (Update a Form Schema)
-1. GET /form/:uuid/schema
+1. GET /form/:uuid/schema (Get the default schema for the form)
-1. GET /form/:uuid/schemas
+1. GET /form/:uuid/schemas (Get all schemas)
+1. GET /form/:uuid/schema/:uuid (Get a specific form schema for a specific form)
-1. POST /form/validate
+1. POST /form/validate (Generic validation)
-1. POST /form/:uuid/validate
+1. POST /form/:uuid/validate (Validation against the Default Form Schema)
-1. POST /form/:uuid/schemas/:schemaUuid/validate
+1. POST /form/:uuid/schemas/:schemaUuid/validate (Validation Against a specific Form Schema for a Specific Form)
+1. POST /form/:uuid/schemas/:schemaUuid/submit (For use with the Submission Handler)

 # Viewers